lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 \*6.1.1.2 Vim plugins\*

 All plugins are on Git.
-Makes updating to latest version just pulling master.
+Makes updating to latest version just pulling a master.

 For every plugin you need to run: